-DNA analysis involves the direct examination of the genetic material that a child inherits from its biological parents.
-DNA is an essential component of all cells throughout the human body and is identical in all cells.
+DNA analysis involves the direct examination of the genetic material that a child inherited from its biological parents.
+DNA is located throughout the human body and is identical in all cells.
 DNA in the blood is therefore the same as that in the skin, lungs, muscle, bone and various other tissues.
-Each person’s DNA complement is unequivocally established at conception and never changes throughout life.
-Every person’s DNA is unique except for identical twins.
-Since it is so specific, just like a fingerprint, DNA paternity is the most powerful tool for establishing biological paternity.
+An individual’s DNA is completely established at conception and never changes throughout life.
+Every individual’s DNA is unique except for identical twins.
+Since it is so specific, just like a fingerprint, DNA paternity is the most powerful form of testing.

 What is the procedure to get a paternity test performed?

 To perform a paternity test at DNA level a blood sample is required from the mother, alleged father and child.
 Children of any age can be tested.
 Unlike the traditional blood tests where the child had to be six months of age, there is no age limit with DNA.
 Paternity testing can be performed on unborn children.
 Prenatal paternity testing can be performed with amniotic fluid or a chorionic villus sample collected from the mother’s womb prior to birth or with fetal tissue.
 Paternity testing can also be performed using post-mortem specimens.

 Can paternity testing be done without a blood sample from the mother?

 Yes, it is possible to perform paternity testing by comparing DNA profiles from only the child and an alleged father when the mother is deceased.
 Legal guardianship is most important.
 However, it is strongly recommended that the mother be included in the testing.
 When all the marker patterns match, paternity can be considered VALID, not necessarily PROVEN.

 It is strongly recommended that all parties (mother, alleged father and child) be present at the same place, at the same time, unless circumstances absolutely prevent it.